-Life is frequently difficult, and living through a Coronavirus pandemic does not make things any easier.
+Life is frequently difficult, and living through a Coronavirus pandemic, a war in Eastern Europe and an economic downturn does not make things any easier.
 Consequently, every now and then a day comes along which is just too much – when the demands put upon us exceed that with which we are able to cope.
 There is just too much need and we simply can’t meet it.
-We can feel drained of every ounce of energy that we possess as a result of our work, the needs of our local community or even our family life where the needs of young children and elderly parents can sometimes add to our burden regardless of how willingly that burden is borne.
+We can feel drained of every ounce of energy that we possess as a result of our work, the needs of our local community or even our home life where the problems we face and the struggles of those we love sometimes add to our burden regardless of how willingly that burden is borne.

 We can be so overwhelmed that it can feel that our inability to deliver the impossible reflects negatively on us, that our failure to solve every problem suggests some moral failure on our part.
 But there is no shame in being asked for more than we have and only being able to give all that we’ve got.
 We are after all only human.
 Our mistake is to imagine that we could ever meet every need.
 To imagine that we could ever do that would, in truth, be the height of presumption.